Affect Recognition in Conversations Using Large Language Models: Results and Discussions

 \subsection{Zero-shot Learning with Noisy ASR Input}

 Table \ref{tab:0shot-asr} provides a summary of LLMs' zero-shot performance when replacing the original dialogue transcripts with ASR-inferred inputs.
-ASR errors exhibited varying degrees of influence on different affect recognition tasks.
+ASR errors exhibit varying degrees of influence on different affect recognition tasks.
 Specifically,

-\paragraph{LLMs are generally robust to ASR errors when recognising emotion irrespective of the dialogue type.} This is exemplified by small changes in metrics for IEMOCAP and EmoWOZ.

-For IEMOCAP, LLMs are generally more robust to ASR errors than the supervised SOTA with one notable exception: the UA of LLaMA-7B in the 5-way classification task on IEMOCAP.
+\paragraph{LLMs are generally robust to ASR errors when recognising emotion.} This is exemplified by small changes in metrics for IEMOCAP compared with supervised SOTAs.
+The only one notable exception is the UA of LLaMA-7B in the 5-way classification task on IEMOCAP.
 Looking at the performance of each emotion in this experiment, we observed significant drops in the F1 scores for the emotions \{\textit{Happy}, \textit{Angry}, and \textit{Sad}\}.
-Specifically, \textit{Happy} and \textit{Angry} experienced substantial decreases in their recall scores, while \textit{Sad} saw declines in both recall and precision scores.
-At the same time, there was an increase in the recall score for the \textit{Other} category, resulting in an overall rise in its F1 score.
-These observations suggest that ASR errors introduced a tendency for LLaMA-7B to misclassify more emotions as \textit{Other}.
+Specifically, \textit{Happy} and \textit{Angry} experience major decreases in their recall scores (\textit{Happy}: $12.3 \rightarrow 7.3$, \textit{Angry}: $50.0 \rightarrow 11.0$), while \textit{Sad} sees a substantial decline in its precision score ($65.5 \rightarrow 0.0$).
+At the same time, there is an increase in the recall score for the \textit{Other} category ($47.3 \rightarrow 78.2$), resulting in an overall rise in its F1 score ($44.5 \rightarrow 48.0$).
+These observations suggest that ASR errors introduced a tendency for LLaMA-7B to mis-classify more emotions as \textit{Other}.

 \paragraph{ASR errors have a more pronounced influence on the accuracy of depression detection.} For DAIC-WOZ, the introduction of ASR errors had a significant impact on F1 scores.
-The effect on RMSE, however, was less pronounced.
-This observation implies that ASR errors predominantly influence the judgment of LLMs when the severity of a participant's depressive symptoms falls within the borderline range between \textit{Depressed} and \textit{Not Depressed} (PHQ8 score approximately around 10).
-This phenomenon could be ascribed to the lengthy prompt for conducting dialogue-level analysis, in which ASR errors accumulated and led to more significant impact.
+The impact diverges for open-source and commercial models.
+For open-source models, which are also relatively smaller, the change in F1 was small, showing a similar trend when they recognise emotions from noisy dialogues.
+On the other hand, for larger commercial models, the F1 scores decrease more significantly.
+This phenomenon can be ascribed to the lengthy prompt for conducting dialogue-level analysis, in which ASR errors accumulated.
+While OpenAI models can better leverage information from the large context, such an ability adversely affects its depression detection ability in the presence of ASR errors.